maxbildner/ethereum-serverless/dynamo-db-notes.md

   “Price”: 1.99
 }

+- In the above music example 2, you can query data items by Artist (partition key), or by
+  Artist and SongTitle (partition key and sort key).
+If you wanted to query the data by Genre and Album title, you would create an index in Genre and AlbumTitle.

 - **Compound Key**
   - **Hash** and **Range** Key
 - Only need to define a schema for keys (when you create the table)